g7an/COMP3046-Group-Project/README.md

 	2.sigmoid
 		input:float
 		output:float
-		function:calculate the sigmoid value of the input 3.setEpochs
+		function: calculate the sigmoid value of the input

+	3.setEpochs
 		input: int
 		function:set the learning rate to the input

 	4.train
-		input: a vector of float vector (raw data), a float vector (target data)
+		input: a vector of float vector (training data), a float vector (ground-truth data)
 		fucntion: use the input and target value to train the ANN model

-	5.predict
+	5.getAcc
-		input: a float vector
+		input: a vector of float vector (test data)
-		output: int
+		output: void
-		fucntion: use the input to predict the result
+		fucntion: use the input to get accuaracy of the result

 	6.forward
 		input: a float vector